 It is believed that ancient varieties, such as Mavrud and Melnik, were already growing on the slopes of southern Bulgarian more than 5000 years ago.
 Mavrud is still commonly planted in the area – a late-ripening black grape used for both varietals and blends, it can produce strapping, spicy, tannic wines with good potential for ageing.
 Legend has it that Bulgarian ruler Khan Krum ordered all the vineyards in his realm burnt.
 However, a lion escaped from a cage and attacked his daughter.
 A fearless young man fought and slew the lion.
 Naturally, Khan Krum wished to reward the hero and sought him out.
 Mavrud’s mother came forward and admitted that she had secretly saved a vine and made wine, which was the source of her son’s courage, i.e. he was drunk.
 Khan Krum ordered the vineyards replanted and this is said to be the origin of the grape’s name.

 Despite such auspicious beginnings, the present Bulgarian wine industry is really less than 100 years old.
 It began with small wineries producing wine for themselves, who then joined forces to form cooperatives.
 Huge growth in exports led to rationalisation and the industry was soon controlled by state monopoly Vinprom.
 Local varieties were replaced in the 1960s with massive plantings of international varieties.
-By the 1980s, Bulgaria was one of the world’s largest producers of wine, pumping out gallons of everyday wines to earn hard currency.
-In the 1970s, Bulgarian wine was popular with Brits looking for a bargain.
+By the 1980s, Bulgaria was one of the world’s largest wine producers, pumping out gallons of everyday wines to earn hard currency.
+In the 1970s, Bulgarian wine was popular with Brits after a bargain.
 Of course, they also exported to the USSR, but Gorbachev’s crackdown on alcoholism led to many vines being ripped up and vineyards simply abandoned.
 After the fall of Communism, wine-making declined further.

 So what happened in the intervening centuries?